OP-TED/ESPD-EDM/README.md

 Dear ESPD implementation community,

-We are happy to inform you about the release of ESPD EDM version 2.1.0.
+We are happy to inform you about the future release (TBA) of ESPD EDM version 2.1.1.

+### Version 2.1.1 (December 2019)
+This version is currently under development and its precise release date is yet to be announced.

 ### Version 2.1.0 (January 2019)
 The [ESPD EDM version 2.1.0](https://github.com/ESPD/ESPD-EDM/tree/2.1.0) is now released and focuses, mainly, on the improvement of the